Parent PLUS Loans: Eligibility, interest rates, and more

 • When the student leaves school, you get a six-month grace period before payments begin.
 In other words, if a student graduates in May, the first payment on the Parent PLUS Loan would not be due until November.

 • Income-contingent repayment plan (requires income verification): The payment can be higher than plans available to students BUT it still allows you to make lower monthly payments if you qualify.
-To qualify for the income-contingent plan, it’s best to consolidate Parent PLUS Loans to one federal direct loan after you finish all borrowing for your student or students.
+To qualify for the income-contingent plan, you may want to consider consolidating your Parent PLUS Loans to one federal direct loan after you finish all the borrowing for your student or students.

 • A 10-year extended repayment plan or a Parent PLUS consolidation loan (income verification not required): Consolidation means you are combining all your loans into a single loan.
 Then, you can potentially choose a repayment plan for up to 30 years to keep payments low.
-While payments may be lower, keep in mind you’ll actually be paying more over the life of the loan if you extend the term.
+While payments may be lower, keep in mind you may end up paying more over the life of the loan if you extend the term.
 If you consolidate your loans, you can choose other plans for repayment, such as an income-driven plan.
+If you consolidate your loans, you may be eligible for other repayment plans, such as an income-driven plan with an “Eligible if consolidated*” label.

-Remember, you can always repay student loans early without penalty, so it doesn’t hurt to choose a longer, more affordable repayment option and make extra payments.
+Remember, you can always repay student loans early without penalty, so it may help if you choose a longer, more affordable repayment option and make extra payments.
 It’s very common for borrowers to send in just a few extra dollars monthly to reduce the balance and the interest charged.
-Ten dollars per month or more added to your monthly payment can reduce months to years off your total repayment time frame.
+Ten dollars per month or more added to your monthly payment may reduce months off your total repayment time frame.

 Is a Parent PLUS Loan right for you?